wcastand/metalsmith-stylus/README.md

 #### `filter`

-extension who need to be processed (default: .styl, .stylus)
+extension who need to be processed

+default: .styl, .stylus

 #### `master`

-Name of the master file (the one containing the includes)
+Name of the master file.
+file included in this one will not be rendered

+default: null

 #### `output`

-Name of the file in your build
+Name of the file in your build.
+Use only if master is specified.

+default: master.css

 ## Tests